Predestination

 • They also believe that man is totally depraved, because if a man is able to do good, he can choose the good and seek God.

-For when Gentiles who do not have the Law do instinctively the things of the Law, these, not having the Law, are a law to themselves… (Romans 2,14)
+For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves.… (Romans 2:14)

-• Furthermore if you are predestined to live an eternal life with God, it is impossible to go away from God, so if one teaches predestination, he also has to teach that there is no apostasy.
+• Furthermore if you are predestined to live an eternal life with God, it is impossible to go away from God, so if someone teaches predestination, he also has to deny the possibility of apostasy.

-• Moreover the one who is elected cannot resist the “grace”, because those who are predestined will come to God with certainty.
+• Moreover someone who is elected cannot resist the “grace”, because those who are predestined will come to God with certainty.

-You men who are stiff-necked and uncircumcised in heart and ears are always resisting the Holy Spirit; you are doing just as your fathers did.
+You stiff-necked people, uncircumcised in heart and ears, you always resist the Holy Spirit.
+As your fathers did, so do you.
 (Acts 7:51)

 • Predestination annuls the importance of deeds.
 The Bible speaks very clearly of the fact that “faith without deeds is dead” and that faith alone cannot save a person.

-What use is it, my brethren, if someone says he has faith but he has no works?
-Can that faith save him?; But are you willing to recognize, you foolish fellow, that faith without works is useless?
-(James 2:14.20)
+What good is it, my brothers, if someone says he has faith but does not have works?
+Can that faith save him? …Do you want to be shown, you foolish person, that faith apart from works is useless?
+(James 2:14,20)

 This teaching, by stripping the deeds of their significance, maintains that it is not possible to see according to the fruits of a person whether he is a Christian or not.

-This is a contradiction to Matthew 7:16 which tells us that we will recognise the tree by its fruit.
+This is a contradiction to Matthew 7:16 which tells us that we will recognize a tree by its fruit.

-You will know them by their fruits.
-Grapes are not gathered from thorn bushes nor figs from thistles, are they?
+You will recognize them by their fruits.
+Are grapes gathered from thorn bushes, or figs from thistles?
 (Matthew 7:16)

 Real faith is followed by deeds of devotion.